-Little Wing Connections is an altruistic marketing company that started as a humanizing Monthly Business Contribution Luncheon in 2009.
-In 2011, Little Wing Connections formed as a business, expanding on this theme through Public Relations and Marketing, helping people in business see the greatness in themselves through web maintenance and design, Social Media Integration and Public Presence.
+Little Wing Connections is an altruistic Public Relations and Marketing company that promotes humanizing marketing. by helping businesses, organizations and individuals see the greatness in themselves through web development, design and maintenance, Social Media Integration and Public Presence.

 Born and raised in Northern California, Christina has made it her life work to be of service through accountability and contribution in her many communities.
 Christina understands people, their businesses, organizations and their needs.
 She connects all through humanistic marketing as she creates an awareness of needs presented to her and her many platforms.
 She believes a community has the conscious choice to contribute or find avenues that can when presented with adversity or challenges.

 Professionally, Chistina owns a public relations and marketing company, Little Wing Connections which works with community conscious businesses, organizations and individuals holding themselves accountable for the growth in their communities.
 In addition, Christina serves on the Vacaville Community Services Commission appointed by the mayor, is acting President of the Optimist club of Solano County, sits on the board for Solano Partnership Against Violance and Vanden High School’s Site Council.
-Christina volunteers her time to Solano County Office of Education and Virtual Enterprises International high school programs and facilitates a monthly business networking luncheon based on accountability and contribution, keeping local business owners informed of any community needs.
+Christina also volunteers her time to Solano County Office of Education and Virtual Enterprises International high school programs.
+Little Wing Connections promotes accountability and contribution, keeping local business owners informed of any community needs.
 Christina has highly endorsed her local Chambers of Commerce’s throughout the years by serving as an Ambassador for the chambers that she has been a member of and in the 2013-2014 term, she was awarded the KI Jones Award by the Fairfield-Suisun Chamber of Commerce.